riju-maiti/etcd-test-composer/README.md

 ### Assertions

-[Antithesis SDKs allow users to define test properties](https://antithesis.com/docs/using_antithesis/sdk/#test-properties) directly within their application.
-There are four types of properties found in this repository.
+Antithesis SDKs allow users to [express the properties their software should have,](https://antithesis.com/docs/properties_assertions/) by [adding assertions to their code](https://antithesis.com/docs/properties_assertions/assertions/).
+We use 2 types of assertions in this repo.

 #### Sometimes Assertions

-These [sometimes assertions](https://antithesis.com/docs/properties_assertions/properties/#sometimes-properties) confirm intended funcitonality happens- in this case, that operations happen against the etcd cluster and that validation occurs.
+[Sometimes assertions](https://antithesis.com/docs/properties_assertions/properties/#sometimes-properties) check that intended funcitonality *happens at least once in the course of testing* - in this case, that operations happen against the etcd cluster and that validation occurs.
 For example, in `parallel_driver_generate_traffic.py`:

 `sometimes(success,"client can make successful put requests",None)`

 #### Always Assertions

-These [always assertions](https://antithesis.com/docs/properties_assertions/properties/#always-properties) confirm that guarantees are not violated- in this case, that means there are no operations that aren't serializable.
-For example, in `serial_driver_validate_operations.go`:
+[Always assertions](https://antithesis.com/docs/properties_assertions/properties/#always-properties) check that something (like a guarantee) *always happens, on every execution history.* In this case, in `serial_driver_validate_operations.go` this line checks that every operation is linearizable:

 `assert.Always(res == porcupine.Ok, "Operations against the cluster are linearizable", nil)`

 ### Randomness

-Using randonmess in testing allows for varied execution of what's being tested.
-[The Antithesis SDK](https://antithesis.com/docs/using_antithesis/sdk/#randomness) provides an easy interface to get convenient and structured random values while also making it easier for the Antithesis Platform to learn what sorts of inputs to provide.
+Randomness is key for autonomous testing, since we want the software to follow many, unpredictable execution paths.
+[The Antithesis SDK](https://antithesis.com/docs/using_antithesis/sdk/#randomness) provides an easy interface to get structured random values while also providing valuable guidance to the Antithesis platform, which increases the efficiency of testing.

 ## Testing Locally

-Before running your application on the Antithesis platform, a common approach to confirming your driver functionality works is by running it locally.
+Before running your application on the Antithesis platform, it can be convenient to check your work locally before you kick off a full Antithesis test run.

-While the SDK assertions won't be evaluated locally, you can still ensure everything is set up correctly.
-There are three steps to do this:
+This is a 3 step process, which is [described in greater detail here](https://antithesis.com/docs/test_templates/testing_locally/):

 1. Pull the bitnami/etcd:3.5 image using the following command: